fredgibbs/fredgibbs.github.io/courses/idea-of-nature/2022/index.md

 ### Feedback
 I try to provide some comments on your reflections, but I'm not able to do this thoroughly for everyone for each assignment.
-PLEASE, if you want more feedback on any assignment, please ask before or after class--I'd love to talk about it!
+That said, if you want more feedback on any assignment, please ask before or after class--I'd love to talk about it!

 More generally, please please please email me at any time to learn how I think you're doing in the class and how it can be improved (if at all).
 This can be via email or Zoom (in addition to student hours on Wednesday afternoons).